python-can-define-radio/python-course/classroom_activities/ex_1a_shell.md

 ### Some useful resources:
-`(Suggestion: When using a web-link, Right-Click with your mouse and select "open in new window".)`
+`(Suggestion: When using a web-link, Right-Click with your mouse and select "open in new tab" or new window and then go to that tab/window.)`
 - Background info about "Why the terminal":
   - https://ubuntu.com/tutorials/command-line-for-beginners#2-a-brief-history-lesson
   - https://askubuntu.com/questions/106039/so-what-is-the-advantage-of-using-the-terminal